rljson/template-project/README.contributors.md

 ### Define branch and PR name

-Replace `fix-readme` by the name of your new branch
+Replace `rename-template-into-template-project` by the name of your new branch

-Replace `Fix issues in README.contributors.md` by your new pull request title
+Replace `Rename template into template-project` by your new pull request title

 ### Checkout main